Gwiz65/BetterMap/README.md

   - BetterMap toggle can be bound to a key with _bind (key) "bettermap toggle"_.
 For example: _bind m "bettermap toggle"_ to bind to the M key

 - **Map Loading**
   - If BetterMap is opened prior to the serverpack being downloaded you will get a "Missing Image" screen.
-Simply close and reopen the BetterMap window after the serverpack is downloaded and the map should reload itself.
-This *should* also work on server crossings, but that has not been tested at this time.
+Simply close and reopen the BetterMap window after the serverpack is downloaded and the map should load itself.
+  - On server crossings, closing and reopening the BetterMap window *should* load the new map after the new serverpack has been downloaded.
+This has not been tested.